 Lord Zion and Vikki Spit - the tattooed couple behind the ASA / AMAZON Christmas Card C-Word debacle - speak out in defense of the card in question, their SMELLYOURMUM.COM website and criticise the ASA over their ruling.

-Protection and give regularly to various charities.
+and give regularly to various charities.
 I donate blood as often as I can and, in what little amounts of spare time I have, I give it to teach disabled people to ride horses.
-All the while, we just get on with what we do, work very hard and
+All the while, we just get on with what we do, work very hard and mind our own

 It is also pursuing the company over an internet promotion offering discounts to customers who identify as marijuana smokers or massive pot heads .